-Participants in the "Automated Message"-condition (AM) had access to SOLUS-D 1 day after randomization and received weekly standardized messages via email.
+Participants in the "Automated Message"-condition (AM) had access to SOLUS-D one day after randomization and received weekly standardized messages via email.
 Participants were informed via the study information and after group allocation that the weekly messages were sent automatically and not by a study team member, i.e., a human being.
 The automated messages aimed to motivate participants to continue working with the program, e.g., by summarizing the module contents of the previous week and providing an outlook of the next module.
-An example of a weekly automated message can be found in the online Supplementary Material.
 After receiving access to the intervention, participants in the AM conditions were informed that upcoming technical problems could be addressed to the study team.

-Participants in the "Waitlist Control Group" (WL) received access to the intervention in a unguided format, i.e., without guidance or automated messages, 10 weeks after randomization upon completing the post-assessment.
+Participants in the "Waitlist Control Group" (WL) received access to the intervention in a unguided format, i.e., without guidance or automated messages, ten weeks after randomization upon completing the post-assessment.
 After receiving access to the intervention, participants in the WL condition were informed that upcoming technical problems or questions regarding the program could be addressed to the study team.